mattneary/Tarpits-Abstraction/render/posts/SFuncs.md

 \\	&(even? \space &(\text{lambda } \space (x) \space (eq \space (mod \space x \space 2) \space 0)))
 \end{align*}
 </div>

+Use cases for these two predicates will arise later, but for now they are good at their simple duties, determining parity.

 Higher-Order Functions
 ----------------------